-Welcome to the Mind Weave Dictionary of Terms.
-Terms will be added two at a time on Wednesdays.
+Welcome to the Mind Weave Dictionary of Terms; while I still run the Mind Weave system, it is likely you will have little interest in these details (unless you are one of my players).
 For more details about a given term, see the Wednesday Words post for the term.
 Definitions here will be only a few lines, while a few paragraphs are provided as Wednesday Words.
 To see the extended definition, click on the word.

 Ability-100 abilities exist, divided into Major and Minor abilities.
 Abilities define the character’s particular talents and performance in certain specific actions and can be used to define unique characters in different combinations.